-You’ll want 1 pound/454 g (per 5 gallons/19 l of target volume) of roasted barley.
-If you make this a couple times and find that it’s not roasty enough for you, then you can start adding in some pale chocolate malt a few ounces/grams at a time until you’re where you want to be, but don’t overdo the roasted barley!
-At the same time, add 4 ounces/113 g of acidulated malt to the mash, which will do at least two very beneficial things: first, it will add a nice little tart zip to the finished beer; and second, it will help keep your mash pH in check (acidulated malt reduces mash pH by about 0.1 per 1 percent of the grist).
+Ingredients: For a solid base we start with a 3:1 ratio of Maris Otter to flaked barley.
+Maris brings a bready background flavor—a wonderful base, perfect for this style.
+The flaked barley, meanwhile, smooths out the texture and flavor—that’s important because it’s about to get a little weird in here.
+You’ll want a nice portion of roasted barley, between 10 and 15 percent of the grist.
+If you make this a couple of times and it’s not roasty enough for you, add some pale chocolate malt a pinch at a time until it’s where you want it—but don’t overdo the roasted barley.
+Meanwhile, a handful of acidulated malt will do two very beneficial things: add a nice, tart zip to the finished beer and help keep your mash pH in check.
+(Acidulated malt reduces mash pH by about 0.1 per 1 percent of the grist.)